-- Prior to the AHCA, the Committee sought guidance from numerous groups and organizations, including: - Governor's Roundtable-In early January, Republican governors from 11 states were invited to participate in a governor's roundtable.
-This meeting provided context for the flexibility that many across the nation had been requesting in their state Medicaid programs - 1-on-1 Meetings-Realizing the value of seeking guidance from private organizations, the Senate Finance Committee organized meetings with numerous groups that are responsible for providing care to Medicaid beneficiaries - Letter to Governors-To inform the Committee of the issues that states face in administering Medicaid programs, a letter was sent to governors to solicit opinions and suggestions for improvements - States are the best administrators of their Medicaid programs-they know the specific needs of their population.
+Prior to the AHCA, the Committee sought guidance from numerous groups and organizations, including:

+Governor's Roundtable-In early January, Republican governors from 11 states were invited to participate in a governor's roundtable.
+This meeting provided context for the flexibility that many across the nation had been requesting in their state Medicaid programs

+- many across the nation had been requesting in their state Areactaid programs 1-on-1 Meeting-Realizing the value of seeking guidance from private organizations, the Senate Finance Committee organized meetings with numerous groups that are responsible for providing care to Medicaid beneficiaries Letter to Governors-To inform the Committee of the issues that states face in administering Medicaid programs, a letter was sent to governors to solicit opinions and suggestions for improvements - States are the best administrators of their Medicaid programs-they know the specific needs of their population.
 Proactively seeking advice for Medicaid reform from numerous parties has expanded the Committee's understanding of the key issues facing the current system